Skip to content

 1. Download source code: https://github.com/lrwh/observable-demo/tree/main/opentelemetry-collector-sampling

-2. Ensure DataKit is installed.
+2. Ensure that DataKit is installed.

 Service Name Port Description